insujang/insujang.github.io/_posts/2017-04-05-intel-sgx-instructions-in-enclave-initialization.markdown

 ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+<br/><br/>

+### Intel SGX Linux driver
+(C) Copyright 2015 Intel Corporation

+Authors:
+* Jarkko Sakkinen <jarkko.sakkinen@intel.com>
+* Suresh Siddha <suresh.b.siddha@intel.com>
+* Serge Ayoun <serge.ayoun@intel.com>
+* Shay Katz-zamir <shay.katz-zamir@intel.com>

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; version 2 of the License.